Cheung Wah Street / Cheung Sha Wan Road Development Scheme (SSP-018)

 According to section 25 of URAO, the URA submitted the draft Development Scheme Plan (“DSP”) of the Project to Town Planning Board (“TPB”) for consideration on 24 September 2021.

 On 28 January 2022, the TPB has published the draft DSP under section 5 of Town Planning Ordinance for public inspection at the venues specified in the Government Gazette.
-The draft DSP was available for public inspection for a period of two months from 28 January 2022 to 28 March 2022.
-Any person can make representation in writing to the TPB no later than 28 March 2022.
+On 16 September 2022, the TPB conducted hearing on the comments and representations received on the draft DSP during the public inspection period.

 Project commenced in September 2021.

 The Project aims to re-plan and rationalize the land uses of the area through redevelopment to achieve more planning gains for the community.

 The proposed development of the Project includes:

 - The existing Cheung Sha Wan Sports Centre at Site A will be relocated to Site B and upgraded to present-day standard.
 Site B of the Scheme will be redeveloped to provide more Government, institution and community (GIC) facilities and an integrated public open space (POS) to create more planning gains for a wider district.

 - Not less than 38,000 sq.m. non-domestic GFA is proposed for GIC uses at Sites A and B. The development potential of Site A will be optimized after redevelopment mainly for residential use to provide flat supply of about 830 flats.
 The proposed redevelopments at both Sites A and B are in line with the promotion of the Government’s policy on “Single Site, Multiple Uses”.

 - Footbridges across Cheung Sha Wan Road and Cheung Wah Street are proposed to connect the open space and GIC facilities in two URA projects (SSP-017 and SSP-018), which will enhance the connectivity of a wider area of Sham Shui Po.